 As professor emeritus at Wofford and author of South Carolina: A Synoptic History for Layman and numerous other works on Palmetto State history, Dr. Jones has had a tremendous impact on the appreciation and teaching of history in South Carolina.

-The purpose of this fund is to provide researchers who are United States citizens with the opportunity to conduct research at the South Caroliniana Library for a period of approximately ten weeks in the summer.
+The purpose of this fund is to provide researchers who are United States citizens with the opportunity to conduct research at the South Caroliniana Library for a period of up to ten weeks in the summer.

 The award recipient(s) will be announced on or before April 1st.